jwryan9/employee-report-kata/readme.md

 ## Requirements

 - As shop owner I want to view a list of all employees, which are older than 18 years, so that I know who is allowed to work on Sundays.
+- As shop owner I want the list of employees to be sorted by their name, so I can find employees easier.